Marvin Stuart Antelman: Works in religion and politics

 In March 1961 the New England Region of the NCSY was formed, and its records list "First Youth Commission Chair: Dr. Marvin Antelman a”h."

-In 1971, Antelman was one of the founders of the Jewish Survival Legion (JSL), which split with the Kahanist organization Jewish Defense League in order to solve many of the same problems confronted by the JDL but to do so in a way "within the framework of the law."
+In 1971, Antelman was one of the founders (along with Allan Eliyahu Mallenbaum) of the Jewish Survival Legion (JSL), which split with the Kahanist organization Jewish Defense League in order to solve many of the same problems confronted by the JDL but to do so in a way "within the framework of the law."
 The JSL was affiliated with the nationalist and religious Zionist groups Herut and Betar.

 In 1976 in a New York Hilton hotel hall Antelman as Chief Justice of his Supreme Rabbinic Court of America (SRCA) presided with four other rabbinic judges and performed a solemn excommunication of Henry Kissinger from Judaism, on account of anti-Jewish and anti-American actions that the Council alleged.
 The audience reaction is reported to have been very intense and that for many of the audience members it was the first time they had witnessed an actual excommunication.
 The story was later picked up by and reported in other American and international weeklies including the National Enquirer and Paris Match In November 1982 Antelman's Beit Din excommunicated hundreds more Jews on account of co-signing a pro-PLO and pro-homosexual rights advertisement placed in the June 20 New York Times or for belonging to a certain group aligned with the ad.
 Antelman's court deemed this to be a promotion of Marxist views on Israel and sex and thus a collaboration with the enemies of Judaism and a treasonous act.
 The Washington Post article about the excommunication event describes "the mainstream Jewish community" as not regarding the ceremony seriously.

 Regarding the Sabbatean controversy involving Jacob Emden and Yonatan Eybeschütz, Antelman maintained a very decisive position upholding the 20 Sivan 1756 Council of Four Lands cherem (excommunication) against Eybeschütz and its ban of all his writings, and he published a book about it c.
 1990 in Tel Aviv.
-He decries an "insidious ... cover-up of the excommunication of Rabbi Jonathan Eybeschutz (1690-1764)" for "seduction to Sabbatian Frankist idolatry" and of the Council's banning of Eybeschütz's books (Vol. 2 p.
+He decries an "insidious ... cover-up of the excommunication of Rabbi Jonathan Eybeschutz (1690-1764)" for "seduction to Sabbatian Frankist idolatry" and of the council's banning of Eybeschütz's books (Vol. 2 p.
 7).
 Antelman's SRCA again cites this excommunication in its own declaration and excommunications.

 Antelman is also known for promoting a novel ruling allowing a beit din to serve a Jewish divorce to a wife where the divorce is beneficial and the man is unwilling, on the basis that the court may perform a transaction on behalf of a man if it is to his benefit, and a book by him was published about this in 1994 in Tel Aviv.